cookiejar/cookietemple/docs/adding_new_templates.rst

 9. All templates should have Github workflows, which at least build the documentation and the project.

-10. Every template should also have a workflow inside COOKIETEMPLE, which creates a project from the template with dummy values.
+10. Every template should also have a workflow inside cookietemple, which creates a project from the template with dummy values.

 11. Your template should support Linux and MacOS.
 Windows support is optional, but strongly encouraged.